Live Team Tracking

 ADD OTHER DEVICE

-• Configure your script or custom system to send position reports to our API endpoint: https://caltopo.com/api/v1/position/report/?id=&lat=36.47375&lng=-118.85302
+• Configure your script or custom system to send position reports to our API endpoint: https://caltopo.com/api/v1/position/report/SARTRUCKS?id=14&lat=36.47375&lng=-118.85302 using the above "{Connect Key}-{Device ID}" example of SARTRUCKS-14.
+Using a connect key we generate will make it far more likely report's are not confused with another user.

 • Enter a label and device color.
 This is how the beacon will appear on the map.